 Best baby car seats

 It’s important that when you choose a child car seat, you get the right one for your child – you can take a look at our guide to buying a child car seat to help you choose.

 Car seats are divided into groups by weight and your child should be within the weight limits of the seat – many of the car seats checked were too big for the child.
 You also need to make sure it fits in your car as not all car seats are compatible with all cars.

 Child Car Seat Safety Ltd also found that around 4% of people were using condemned or recalled child car seats – car seats with known issues, that the manufacturers are advising people to replace.

 Our tests, which are more stringent than the standard UK tests, have found big safety differences between good child car seats and bad ones.
-Make sure your child is in the safest possible seat with our Best Buy child car seats, and see our discontinued Don’t Buy child car seats to make sure you don’t own one.
+Make sure your child is in the safest possible seat with our Best Buy baby car seats, and see our discontinued Don’t Buy baby car seats to make sure you don’t own one.